 It normally takes two to ten business days for exam results to be transmitted from a testing center to the CIW Candidate Information Center.
 Please be patient while this data is transmitted.
 If more than two weeks have passed since you took your CIW exam, and your results are still not available, please notify us using the Program Information Request form.
 Be sure to include complete information from your Official CIW Exam Score Report, including your name as it is spelled on the score report, registration ID, testing ID, site ID, etc. This information will help us locate your record and determine the status of your exam result and certification.

-Older exam data is periodically archived and may not be readily accessible to candidates.
 Contact us using the Program Information Request form.
 Be sure to provide complete information (address, exam score information, registration ID, current and former e-mail addresses) so that we can locate your certification record.
 Once we have located your record, we will send an automated account recovery message to you via e-mail.
 This message will provide instructions and a one-time access code.
 Follow the instructions in that message to create your login in the CIW Candidate Information Center.

 A CIW certification is awarded only after ALL requirements for that certification have been met.
 Some CIW certifications require you to pass more than one exam.
 All CIW certifications require you to complete the CIW Certification Agreement.

 Verify that you have completed the CIW Certification Agreement, which is available in the CIW Candidate Information Center.
 After logging in, click the Candidate Agreement link in the left column.
 Read the agreement, select Yes at the bottom if you agree to its terms, then click the Submit button.
 If you require a copy of this document for your personal files, you can also download the PDF version of the Agreement from that location.
 The CIW Certification Agreement is required for eligibility for any CIW certification.